ibm-cloud-docs/CDN/about.md

 Akamai Edge servers cache content on a so-called "Cache Store."
 To use the content from the "Cache Store," Edge servers use a "Cache Key."
 Typically, a Cache Key is generated based on a portion of an end-user's URL.
 In some cases, the URL contains query function arguments that are different for individual users, but the content delivered is the same.
 By default, Akamai uses the query function's arguments to generate the Cache Key, and therefore, to generate a unique Cache Key for each user.
 This method is not optimal, because it causes the Edge server to contact the Origin server for content that is already cached, but using a different Cache Key.
 The **Ignore Query Args in Cache Key** feature allows you to specify whether the query args should be ignored when generating a Cache Key.
 This feature applies to any `create` or `update` of a CDN Mapping configuration, as well as for any `create` or `update` of an Origin path.

-**NOTE**: Currently, this feature is available only using the API.
-Please see the section on [API for Domain Mapping](api.html#api-for-domain-mapping-) for more information about creating or updating a CDN Mapping and [API for Origin ](api.html#api-for-origin-) for creating or updating an Origin Path using our API.
+**Note:** Cache Key Query Args can be configured from the Settings tab after creation of a CDN mapping.
+For Origin path, they can be configured during `create` or `update` of an Origin path.

 ### Content Compression